rhicspin/cnipol/README.md

 The best way to start with the analysis is to clone the latest version of the code from the git repository.
-From the location where the package will be installed on your machine issue the following command:
+From the location where the package will be installed on your machine (such as eic0005)issue the following command:

     git clone https://github.com/rhicspin/cnipol.git
     cd cnipol